-- 1. Describe the general processes involved in the rock cycle (weathering/erosion, deposition, heating/compression, melting/freezing, lava flow) resulting in the continuous formation of igneous, metamorphic, and sedimentary rock. - 2.
-Diagram or describe the steps in Earth's water cycle (evaporation, condensation, and precipitation), referencing the sun as the source of energy and the role of cloud movement and water flow in the circulation and renewal of fresh water on Earth's surface. - 3.
-Interpret weather data or maps, and relate changing weather patterns to global and local factors in terms of temperature, pressure, precipitation, wind speed and direction, cloud types and formation, and storm fronts. - 4.
-Compare seasonal climates of major regions on Earth, considering effects of latitude, altitude and geography (e.g., mountains and oceans); identify or describe long- and short-term climatic changes (e.g., ice ages, global warming trends, volcanic eruptions, changes in ocean currents). - Identify or describe physical processes and major geological events that have occurred over millions of years (e.g., weathering, erosion, deposition, volcanic activity, earthquakes, mountain building, plate movement, continental drift); explain the formation of fossils and fossil fuels.
+- Describe the general processes involved in the rock cycle; identify or describe physical processes and major geological events that have occurred over millions of years (e.g., erosion, volcanic activity, mountain building, plate movement); explain the formation of fossils and fossil fuels. - 2.
+Diagram or describe the processes in Earth's water cycle, referencing the Sun as the source of energy; and the role of cloud movement and water flow in the circulation and renewal of fresh water on Earth's surface. - 3.
+Compare seasonal climates in relation to latitude, altitude and geography; identify or describe causes of long- and short-term climatic changes (e.g., ice ages, global warming, volcanic eruptions, changes in ocean currents); interpret weather data/maps, and relate changing weather patterns to global and local factors in terms of such factors as temperature, pressure, precipitation, and wind speed and direction.